Vlad-22/Personal-Projects/README.txt

 This is a collection of the projects I have worked on so far, each one has a short description to summarize its purpose.
-(Hover "Add files via upload")
+Hover "Add files via upload".